SidFerreira/fullCamera/README.md

 ## Known Issues:

 - Using `cordova run android` or `ionic run android` fails for unknown reasons.
-Use eclipse to open the Android project and run.
-(It is a BIG issue, but there's a temporary solution).
+To make it work, you will need to go to platform/android and run `ant debug`.
+It will run and then fail blaming `Cordova-lib`.
+After that you can go back to your project and use the run command.